Air strikes pound Syria's last rebel strongholds, gas chokes civilians

 The “de-escalation” in violence they were supposed to monitor has collapsed.
 In December, the Syrian army alongside Iran-backed militias and heavy Russian air power launched a major offensive to take territory in Idlib province.

 The Observatory said the new Turkish observation post was near the village of al-Eis.
-That would place it less than five km (three miles) from territory held by Syrian government forces and their allies, and deeper inside Syria than the three observation posts set up by the Turkish army so far.
+That would place it less than 5 km (3 miles) from territory held by Syrian government forces and their allies, and deeper inside Syria than the three observation posts set up by the Turkish army so far.

-Reporting by Lisa Barrington and Angus McDowell in Beirut, Daren Butler and Tulay Karadeniz in Turkey, Andrea Shalal in Berlin and Stephanie Nebehay in Geneva; Writing by Peter Graff, Editing by William Maclean
+Reporting by Lisa Barrington and Angus McDowell in Beirut, Daren Butler and Tulay Karadeniz in Turkey, Andrea Shalal in Berlin, Stephanie Nebehay in Geneva, and Eric Beech in Washington; Writing by Peter Graff; Editing by William Maclean